Top 10 Payment Gateways: Important Aspects to Consider

 International Payment and Multiple Currencies Acceptance

-Even home-based businesses dream of expanding frontiers to win the hearts of the international audience.
-To succeed, payment gateways should support various payment types on top of the well liked Visa and MasterCard.
+Even home-based businesses dream of expanding their horizons and capturing the attention of the international audience.
+To succeed, payment gateways should support various payment types on top of the well-liked Visa and MasterCard.
 Consider mobile wallets, bank transfers, PayPal, or whatever online payment method is popular with your target audience and business environment.

-The variety of payment gateways on the market and their different integration options often confuse users instead of bringing benefits that come along with numerous options.
-We’d recommend you to have a look through the aspects that might be the most challenging while integrating b2b payment gateways.
+The variety of payment gateways on the market and their different integration options often confuse users.
+We’d recommend you have a look through the aspects that might be the most challenging while integrating b2b payment gateways.

 Processing Speed

 The speed of money transfers from your clients to your bank account upon purchase is equally important for buyers and merchants.
 It is a distinctive feature of a modern end-to-end solution.
-Processing speed is crucial not only for e-commerce gateways but for any business that expects money in return for their goods and services.
-But for the e-commerce industry, effortless customer experience with a rapid checkout process is a life-or-death matter.
-So, make sure the payment gateway won’t startle your users with low processing speed.
+Processing speed is crucial not only for e-commerce gateways but for any business that anticipates receiving payment for its goods and services.
+In the e-commerce sector, a seamless customer experience with a quick checkout process is a matter of utmost importance.
+Thus, it is essential to ensure that the payment gateway does not disappoint users with its slow processing speed.

-Infopulse has our own practical point of view on this matter.
+Infopulse also holds its unique practical perspective on this.
 To achieve high processing speed and top-level performance, we recommend utilizing advanced Microsoft cloud technologies.
-Cloud transformation is a key to improve operational efficiency with accelerated workflow for business users.
-Besides, the integration of DevOps into the software development process helps to establish a quick deployment process without downtimes.
+Cloud transformation is a key to improving operational efficiency with accelerated workflow for business users.
+Besides, the integration of DevOps into the software development process helps to establish a quick deployment process without downtime.

 Chargebacks

-Find out all the ins and outs of the corporate and funding policy a payment gateway has toward chargebacks.
-Whether we like it or not, chargebacks and disputes do come about in merchant buyer relations.
-The task of a business owner is to find out the following before locking themselves in a particular gateway:
+The corporate and funding policy of a payment gateway has its own intricacies mostly connected to chargebacks.
+Regardless of our preferences, chargebacks and disputes are inevitable in merchant-buyer relations.
+The task of a business owner is to ensure the following details before committing themselves to a specific gateway:

-Merchants have to try hard to keep all chargebacks under 1% of all the transactions.
-For e-commerce payment gateways, the rate should be between 0.10% – 0.30%.
+Merchants should maintain all chargebacks at a level of 1% of all transactions.
+Specifically, for e-commerce payment gateways, the rate falls between 0.10% – 0.30%.
 Otherwise, the merchant account risks being terminated or shut down.
-To prepare for the worst, businesses should calculate the real cost of a potential chargeback based on the fees charged to the merchant for each occurrence.
-On average, every chargeback costs somewhere between $15-$25.
+To be well-prepared, businesses should assess the real cost of a potential chargeback based on the fees charged to the merchant for each occurrence.
+On average, every chargeback is 25%, but it can also fall between $20-$100.

 Recurring Billing

-While businesses are looking for ways to establish more steady cash flows, payment gateways should be able to support such initiatives as recurring payments.
-And it’s a shame if they haven’t done so yet.
-Recurring payments give businesses the ability to charge a fixed monthly fee.
-For buyers, it appears in the form of subscriptions.
+While businesses are looking for ways to establish more steady cash flows, payment gateways should be able to support such initiatives as recurring payments since they allow businesses to charge a fixed monthly fee.
+For buyers, it comes in the form of subscriptions.

-On top of that, it’s a huge plus when payment gateways can support a complex recurring logic and business rules specific to a particular company.
-Think of personalized billing dates for each customer or upgrades and downgrades based on the date customers started working with you.
-Sadly, many payment gateways fail to catch up with the rules dictated by the subscription economy.
-What you should do is to ditch such legacy payment gateways and consider recurring billing support while planning to integrate a particular payment solution.
+Additionally, it's highly advantageous when payment gateways can support a complex recurring logic and business rules specific to a particular company.
+This includes personalized billing dates for each customer, or upgrades and downgrades based on your customers’ sign-up date.
+Unfortunately, many payment gateways struggle to keep pace with the demands of the subscription economy.
+The advice is to steer clear of outdated payment gateways and consider recurring billing support when planning to integrate a particular payment solution.

 Mobile Payment Processing

-In 2018, the global payment gateway market was valued at $ 12.7 billion.
-By 2024, it’s expected to reach $41 billion.
-With a wide variety of payment gateways and a lot of factors to keep in mind while choosing a particular payment gateway provider, there are always those who lead the pack.
-Based on ResearchAndMarkets.com’s findings, we compiled a list of the top 10 payment gateways popular on a global scale.
+With a wide variety of payment gateways and a lot of factors to keep in mind while choosing a particular payment gateway provider, there are always frontrunners.
+Based on our findings, we compiled a list of the top 7 payment gateways providers.

 PayPal